NeverMind314/projectfromgleb/README.md

 ## Start crawling

-1)Call process that will add account which will crawl
+1) Call process that will add account which will crawl

 ```
 npm run add-account
 ```

-2)Raise API
+2) Raise API

 ```
 npm run api